-10. Equal Opportunities
+11. Equal Opportunities

-We aim to achieve an ethos of inclusion, openness and tolerance which welcomes everyone to the school community and encourages mutual respect.
+We aim to achieve an ethos of inclusion, openness and tolerance which welcomes everyone to the school community and encourages mutual respect aligned with the 2010 Equality Act.
 We undertake to make reasonable adjustments to ensure access for students, staff and visitors (including parents) with disabilities.
 This not only includes physical access, but takes account wider access to school information and activities.

 All members of the Langley Grammar School community are valued and students' views are actively encouraged and respected.
-Students are given an effective voice through the School Council and a range of other leadership opportunities.
-Positive role models are used throughout the school to ensure that different groups of students feel welcomed and included.
-Langley Grammar School aims to meet Equality Objectives as defined by the PSED (Public Sector Equality Duty) and can be viewed on the School website.
-Further information about the school's approach to equality issues can be found in the Equality Policy
+Students are given an effective voice through the School Council and other leadership opportunities.
+Langley Grammar School aims to meet Equality Objectives as defined by the PSED (Public Sector Equality Duty) and can be viewed on the school website.
+Further information about the school's approach to equality issues can be found in the Equality Policy.

-11. Extremism and Radicalisation
+12. Extremism and Radicalisation

 The school has a vital role to play in protecting students from the risks of extremism and radicalisation and recognises its duty under the Counter-Terrorism and Security Act 2015 to have due to regard to need to prevent people from being drawn into terrorism.
 This is known as the 'Prevent' duty.
 Staff are provided with training to help them understand what is meant by extremism and radicalisation and the indicators that may suggest a student is in danger of being radicalised.
 Staff are made aware of the procedures they should follow if they have a concern in this area.
-Further details can be found in the Safeguarding and Child Protection policy.
+Further details can be found in the Safeguarding and Child Protection Policy.

-12. Health and Safety
+13. Health and Safety

-The school offers a safe, secure and healthy environment for its staff, students and any visitors to its site; including governors, parents and contractors.
+The school offers a safe, secure and healthy environment for its staff, students and any visitors to its site, including governors, parents and contractors.
 This Health and Safety Policy is overseen by the Governors, the Headteacher and the Senior Leadership Team and is monitored regularly by the Business Manager and his team.